julian1/reactor/README.md

 DONE
+  - done - control over debug stream
+  - done - pure timers not associated with fd (outside core dispatcher if can? ).
   - eg. read stdin -> write to /dev/ttyUSB0, read /dev/ttyUSB write stdout,
   - done timer  / timeouts
   - done cancel all, and call all callbacks